-Inorganic contaminants: includes salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+Inorganic contaminants: salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

-Pesticides and herbicides: may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.
+Pesticides and herbicides: a variety of sources such as agriculture, urban storm water runoff, and residential uses.

-Organic chemical contaminants: synthetic and volatile organic chemicals, which are by-products of industrial processes and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.
+Organic chemical contaminants: synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.

-Radioactive contaminants: naturally-occurring or be the result of oil and gas production and mining activities.
+Radioactive contaminants: naturally-occurring or the result of oil and gas production and mining activities.